5 tips to relieve joint pain

 2. Exercise

 We like to say “Motion is lotion!”
 This may seem contradictory to resting your joints.
 However, if your joint pain is caused by autoimmune conditions, such as arthritis, regular exercise can actually improve joint function.
-Motion and exercise strengthens the muscles around your knees and hips, which can protect your bones.
+Low-impact exercises and strength training are great ways to strengthen the muscles around your knees and hips, which can protect your bones.
 Contact your primary care physician and get approval before you start your exercise program.

 3. Maintain a healthy diet

-Maintaining a healthy weight can be a big factor in how much strain you put on your joints.
-Additionally, many foods have been known to improve joint health.
-Look for foods that fight inflammation and are high in anti-oxidants.
+Maintaining a healthy weight is a big factor in how much strain your joints deal with every day.
+Additionally there are many foods that have been known to improve joint health, primarily those that keep inflammation at bay.
+Look for foods that fight inflammation and are high in antioxidants.
+Below are just a few of the foods and ingredients that keep inflammation down.

 4. Physical Therapy / Massages